 Teacher Delegation to Leon - June 2013.
 Delegates will collaborate with teachers, parents, and community members working to improve education in a rural area outside of Leon.
 There will be a focus on math, literacy, and parent involvement.

-Please consider offsetting your travel emissions with a donation to create a more sustainable world through Yale Carbon Fund here.
+Please consider offsetting your travel emissions with a donation to create a more sustainable world through Nicaragua Carbon Offset Fund here.
 A typical flight to Nicaragua (2112.2 miles) will generate 1071 kg co2e.
-The Fund uses your donation to cut greenhouse gas (and other pollution too!) in New Haven.
+The Fund uses your donation to cut greenhouse gas (and other pollution too!) in Nicaragua.

 For more information on the impact of flights on climatechange see here.